ScalaWilliam/amazon-wishlist-api/README.md

  * https://vynar.com/2013/amazon-wishlist/api.php?feed=atom

-### Development: ###
+Use cases
+___

+This application can be used:

+ * As a back-end API for collecting information about your Amazon Wishlist.
+ * As a front-end site.
+It works with tablets (iPad, Android) and desktop browsers (IE10, Chrome, Opera).
+ * As a plug-in for your personal site.

+Development
+___

-Once you've got the API running in your hosting environment, comment the following line in api.php:
+Everything that you need to know is located in 'api.php' Once you've got the API running in your hosting environment, comment the following line in 'api.php':

 ~~~php
 $protect = false;